RoDmitry/lingua-rs/language-models/st/README.md

-## Sotho language model for Lingua
+## Sesotho language model for Lingua

-This is the language model for the Sotho language which is used by [*Lingua*](https://github.com/pemistahl/lingua-rs), the most accurate natural language detection library in the Rust ecosystem.
+This is the language model for the Sesotho language which is used by [*Lingua*](https://github.com/pemistahl/lingua-rs), the most accurate natural language detection library in the Rust ecosystem.